dhrutibhudia97/cookbook-react/README.md

 - React bug with OS.
 Able to sign up for an account but unable to sign into that account on an apple phone.
 Sign Up and Sign In Function working for android phones and on desktop.

 ## Future potential features
-- Add rating system to to rate recipes out of fiv starts to replace like feature.
+- Add rating system to to rate recipes out of five starts to replace like feature.
 - Add calender feature to allow users to add specific recipe posts to specific dates to help them meal prep.

 ## Credits and Acknowledgements